Zack Snyder: Early life and education

-Snyder attended Camp Owatonna in Harrison, Maine, during the summer months as a child.
-Snyder studied painting a year after high school at Heatherley School of Fine Art in England, although he had already begun filmmaking.
+Snyder was raised as a Christian Scientist, and attended a summer camp in Harrison, Maine, run by the church.

+He studied painting a year after high school at Heatherley School of Fine Art in England, although he had already begun filmmaking.
+Back in high school, Snyder struggled due to his dyslexia and made his first film there with the camera his mother bought him, using it to make an unflattering commentary about his school's administration that got him expelled.
 Afterward, Snyder attended Art Center College of Design in Pasadena, California.
+His classmates included fellow future Hollywood directors Michael Bay and Tarsem Singh.
+Despite being Indian, Singh also played a Nazi in a short film by Snyder.
 He graduated with a BFA in film in 1989.

 The production notes for Snyder's first film Dawn of the Dead describes Snyder as "a comic book and horror film enthusiast in his youth".

 Career

+After graduating, Snyder directed commercials as well as music videos for ZZ Top and Morrissey, where he met his future wife Deborah, who was then a music producer.
+Sony bought Snyder to direct his near-feature length S.W.A.T.
+(2003).
+Snyder would leave shortly after as he wanted the film to be rated R, and Clark Johnson would replace him soon after.
+Snyder directed "Respect" for Budweiser, which came out in February 2002.
+The 60-second commercial depicts a group of horses traveling toward the site of the 9/11 terror attacks to pay their respects to the victims with a bow.

 Snyder made his feature film debut with the remake of the horror film Dawn of the Dead (2004), and scored a box office hit with the fantasy war film 300 (2006), adapted from writer-artist Frank Miller's Dark Horse Comics miniseries of the same name.
 His Warner Bros. film Watchmen was released on March 6, 2009, and grossed $185 million worldwide.
 His follow-up project/animation debut, Legend of the Guardians: The Owls of Ga'Hoole, was released on September 24, 2010.
 Snyder produced, co-wrote, and directed Sucker Punch, which was released on March 25, 2011.
 The film, based on a script written by Snyder and Steve Shibuya, was about a young woman in a mental hospital who fantasizes of escape with her fellow inmates.

 He directed 2013's Man of Steel for Warner Bros., a reboot of the Superman franchise and the jumpstart to the DC Extended Universe (DCEU) and produced the prequel/sequel to 300, 300: Rise of an Empire (2014).